|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

-Day 17: Fly to Santa Marta, Ecohubs in Tayrona N. P.
+Day 13: Fly to Santa Marta, Ecohabs in Tayrona N. P.

-We depart Villa de Leyva and drive to Bogota, stopping at the world famous Salt Cathedral.
-We continue to Bogota airport for our flight to Santa Marta.
-Upon arrival in Santa Marta, drive to our unique lodge called Ecohubs, surorunded by green, built with thatched roof and boasting spectauclar ocean and coastline views, located in Tayrona National Park.
+We depart Villa de Leyva and drive to Bogota, where we continue to Bogota airport for our flight to Santa Marta.
+Upon arrival in Santa Marta, drive to our unique lodge called Ecohabs.
+Located in Tayrona National Park, the lodge is surrounded by green, built with thatched roofs and boasts spectacular ocean and coastline views.

-Day 18: Tayrona National Park, Playa Crystal; to Cartagena
+Day 14: Tayrona National Park, to Cartagena

 In the morning, we have time to enjoy Tayrona National Park.
-Go for a hike, horseback ride or do nothing but breathe the ocean air and enjoy the breathtaking scenery.
+Go for a hike or do nothing but breathe the ocean air and enjoy the breathtaking scenery.
 Later in the day, we transfer to Cartagena.

-Day 19: Cartagena - Colombia's Colonial Gem
+Day 15: Cartagena - Colombia's Colonial Gem

-Today, we explore Colombia's Colonial Gem of Cartagena, arguably the most beautiful colonial city in the Americas.
+Today, we explore Cartagena, arguably the most beautiful colonial city in the Americas.
 Our exploration includes the Convent of La Popa, the highest point of the city with its impressive views of Cartagena.
 We continue to the massive fort of Castillo de San Felipe, with its history and mysteries hidden in its stone-walled tunnels.
 We visit the monument of Zapatos Viejos, the Old Shoes.
 However, most impressive is the huge defensive walls that surrounds the old city, which overlooks the sea and its well-preserved colonial architecture within these walls.
 Every street looks more beautiful than the last.
 During your exploration, you will see cathedrals, museums, plazas, restaurants and cafes.
 Cartagena has the best shopping in Colombia.
 Cartagena proudly deserves its designation as a UNESCO World Heritage Site, as you will never forget this wonderful destination.

 Today we explore La Boquilla, an afrocolombian neighborhood in Cartagena by canoe (made of wood), through the natural tunnels of the mangrove forest while we learn about their community, including their fishing techniques.
 Enjoy some free time in the afternoon before our farewell dinner, to toast all of the sites, memories and locals encountered on your Colombian adventure.

-Day 21: Depart Cartagena
+Day 17: Depart Cartagena